 The Self Determination Project

-The Self-Determination project is administered by The University of Tennessee (UT) Center on Disability and Employment (CDE).
+The Self-Determination project is administered by The University of Tennessee (UT) Center on Literacy, Education and Employment (CLEE).

 What is Self-Determination?

 Self-determination is a process of learning about oneself, his/her interests, talents/skills, and preferences as well as his/her dislikes.
 There are five primary principles of self-determination:

 - Freedom – to choose and plan your life

 - Support – for building a life in your community

 - Responsibility – to choose, control, and direct your actions